Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 There are two gameplay modes.
 The first is from a near top down perspective whilst walking around the villages and planet surfaces.
 When walking around the surface of the planet, outside the cities, and in caves etc. You come across random battle encounters where you must choose to fight your opponent or attempt to run away.
 When exploring dungeons and caves, and in a battle, the view switches to first-person mode.

 If you are successful in battle, you will gain experience points and money.
-Experience points allow the level of the character to increase and subsequently, your characters stats making them stronger in attack and defence.
+As your experience points increase, your overall level of each character increases and subsequently, your characters stats making them stronger in attack and defense.

-The battle scenes are highly detailed and look great (screenshot taken by author)
+The battle scenes are highly detailed and look fantatsic (screenshot taken by author)

 How Does It Handle?